Night Mare: Plot

 The Horseman expends nearly the rest of his forces in reaching Castle Roogna.
 Chameleon, realising that the Day Horse and the Horseman are one and the same, lures him into the castle, and once he is inside, Irene uses her talent of accelerated plant growth to wrap the castle in a tight cocoon of plants, trapping him inside.
 Enraged, he uses his magic to ensnare her, whereupon Chameleon becomes king of Xanth and informs him that he will fail.
 He takes Chameleon with his power, too, and Xanth is left without a king.

 Imbri returns to Castle Roogna, having been previously named the Tenth King by Chameleon, because she is a creature of the Gourd, and can not enter the world via the peep hole, and therefore can not be forced into it.

 Imbri enters Roogna at night, so she is able to slip by the plants, and confronts the Horseman.
 He is now sitting on the throne, having proclaimed himself the new king of Xanth.
 As Imbri approaches, he shifts into his alternate form, and Imbri is stricken; she is in season, and he is a male horse.
 She is unable to act under his dominating power, but when the barbarians break into the castle and call out for their leader, he shifts back to his human form to answer.
 Imbri attacks and kills him, but the nine catatonic kings do not revive.

-Imbri realizes that the Horseman's magic talent was shape-shifting, and that the bands he wore around his wrists were magical bands that allowed him to perform his enscrollement.
+Imbri realizes that the Horseman's magic talent was shape-shifting, and that the bands he wore around his wrists were magical bands that allowed him to perform his ensorcellment.
 Devastated, and with nothing to lose, she destroys the box marked PANDORA, and is surrounded by a pink smoke, and feels suddenly hopeful.
 She removes the band but does not destroy it, because that might not accomplish the goal of releasing the kings.
 She decides to travel to the Void, an area in the Elemental region of Xanth, from which nothing can escape and will hopefully nullify the band's powers.
 She takes the band there and throws it in, but is trapped by the gravitational pull of the Void.
 Terrified, her physical body is destroyed by the Void.

 The nine kings revive as the magical band is nullified, and Imbri returns as a day mare, thanks to Humfrey, and is now charged with bringing pleasant daydreams instead of nightmares to the people of Xanth.
 King Trent and Queen Iris retire, leaving the throne to their new son-in-law, King Dor.